litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Counts
 ^^^^^^

-Finally, we'll demonstrate how to count the number of records remaining in the database.
+Finally, we will demonstrate how to count the number of records remaining in the database.

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_repository_bulk_operations.py
     :language: python